 As companies are not required to pay for holiday, sick pay, pension contributions or any employee benefits, contractors are able to command higher rates of take-home pay and with coveted skill sets.
 Many short term roles can often be extended with rates negotiated even further.
 For more information on how much you could earn as a contractor, why not try our contractor calculator.

 As a contractor, you’ll incur additional expenses, such as travel expenses and accommodation if you are working away from your usual work base.
 Unlike permanent employees, as a contractor, these costs can be claimed as expenses against your tax as long as they are “wholly and exclusively for the purpose of your business” which can reduce your tax bill.
 Our comprehensive guide to expenses provides more information about expenses and what you could claim as a contractor.

 Another reason why contracting can be particularly appealing is that it provides people with the flexibility and ability to control their career and be their own boss.
 As you’ll be working with clients rather than for an employer, you are in charge of when you take holiday, how often you work - so whichever role appeals to you - and what courses you attend.

 Being a contractor is an extremely rewarding way of working, but being your own boss does mean being in charge of your own finances and this is the part that most people sometimes worry about.

-Unfortunately tax is complicated, and when working as a contractor you are bound to have questions relating to how to properly manage your finances and how to work in the most tax efficient way possible so you are paying the right amount of tax.
-Keeping on top of National Insurance payments and calculating how much tax you need to pay can be quite time consuming, and this is where a qualified accountant can be invaluable.
+Unfortunately, tax is complicated, and when working as a contractor you are bound to have questions relating to how to properly manage your finances and how to work in the most tax-efficient way possible.
+This is where a qualified accountant can be invaluable.